pywbem/pywbemtools/docs/introduction.rst

 Verification of the installation
 """"""""""""""""""""""""""""""""

-You can verify that the pywbemcli package and its dependent packages are installed correctly by invoking pywbemcli.
-Invoking with the --version option displays the installed version of both pywbem and pywbemtools as shown in the following example:
+You can verify that the pywbemtools package and its dependent packages are installed correctly by invoking pywbemcli.
+Invoking with the ``--version`` option displays the installed version of both pywbem and pywbemtools as shown in the following example: